Stephen R. Reed: As mayor

-Reed's successes are balanced by setback: population loss, mounting debt, and continued poverty remain challenges as Harrisburg's slow recovery continues.
+Reed's successes were balanced by setbacks: population loss, mounting debt, and continued poverty remained challenges as Harrisburg's slow recovery continued.
 Those setbacks notwithstanding, in December 2006 the City Mayors organization recognized Reed's achievements by awarding him the bronze third place in its annual World Mayor competition.

 Reed continued to bear strong criticism for purchases of historical Civil War and "American Old West" artifacts with public funds.
 The artifact purchases were intended for use in a planned Old West Museum, part of a larger plan by Reed to develop a "critical mass" of national and historically focused museums in Harrisburg, centered on the National Civil War Museum.
-Plans for the Old West Museum met strong public opposition and Reed placed the plans on hold, commissioning a public study (funded by an auction of some of the artifacts) to review the feasibility of the museum.
+Plans for the Old West Museum met strong public opposition, and Reed placed the plans on hold, commissioning a public study (funded by an auction of some of the artifacts) to review the feasibility of the museum.

-Reed faced similar criticism when acquiring artifacts for the National Civil War Museum.
-Opponents and critics are most critical about the methods Reed used to fund the purchases without public oversight: "Every time the independent Harrisburg Authority floats bonds for the Harrisburg school district and other government agencies, it collects a fee and deposits it into an account.
+He faced similar criticism when acquiring artifacts for the National Civil War Museum.
+Opponents and critics were most critical of the methods Reed used to fund the purchases without public oversight.
+The Washington Times stated, "Every time the independent Harrisburg Authority floats bonds for the Harrisburg school district and other government agencies, it collects a fee and deposits it into an account.
 The mayor can draw on that account for any capital expense as long as he has the signatures of two members of the authority (all appointed by the mayor)."

-Reed won reelection in 2005, unopposed, after winning the Democratic Primary against Jason N. Smith, a Harrisburg entrepreneur and outspoken critic of the Old West Museum and artifact purchases.
+Reed won reelection in 2005, unopposed, after winning the Democratic primary against Jason N. Smith, a Harrisburg entrepreneur and outspoken critic of the Old West Museum and artifact purchases.

-As late as January 2009, he was called "Mayor-for-life."
-In the May 2009 Democratic Primary, Reed lost his re-election bid to Harrisburg City Council president Linda D. Thompson.
+As late as January 2009, Reed was called "Mayor-for-life."
+In the May 2009 Democratic primary, he lost his re-election bid to Harrisburg City Council president Linda D. Thompson.